Best Grand Canyon

 Criteria for Selection

-Our criteria focuses on time in the Grand Canyon, cost, and quality of the experience.
+Our criteria focus on time spent in the Grand Canyon, cost, and the overall quality of the experience.
 While the number of days is a major variable regarding time, the time to hike and explore side canyons is equally valuable.
-We selected rafting trips that were not rushing through a section of the Colorado River.
+It’s important to note that motorized rafts travel downstream at about 6 to 8 miles per hour, while dories, oar, and paddle rafts typically cover 2 to 4 miles per hour.
+Even though motorized trips typically complete the journey in roughly half the time, they travel about twice as fast, providing ample opportunity to explore side canyons.

 Our belief is you are better off covering a little less of the canyon with more time to explore than vice versa.
 We also value the more affordable trips and the quality of the experience.
-This last variable includes the ease of travel to and from the trip, the location where trips start and end as well as how the trip accesses the river.
+Quality includes the ease of travel to and from the trip, the location where trips start and end as well as how the trip accesses the river.

-In addition, all of these rafting trips have availability throughout the summers of 2024 and 2025.
+In addition, all of these rafting trips are consistently available throughout the rafting season.

 Our Top 5 Grand Canyon White Water Rafting Trips